-Area A (85% - 100%) 10.0 - 7.0 B - C- (55% - 84%) 6.9 - 5.5 D (50% - 54%) 5.4 - 5.0 F (0 - 49%) 4.9 - 0 Counseling Skill Set Utilizes a wide range of counseling skills such as open ended questions, active listening, paraphrasing, summarization, etc. Uses counseling skills such as open-ended questions, paraphrasing, summarization, etc. Limited range of skills Counseling skills are sometimes applied incorrectly Fails to use any counseling skills Does not demonstrate an understanding of appropriate responses during conversations.
-Communication Skills: Nonverbal Effectiveness Body language demonstrates ease and confidence through carefully maintained posture, poise, and facial expression.
+Area A (85% - 100%) 10.0 - 7.0 B - C- (55% - 84%) 6.9 - 5.5 D (50% - 54%) 5.4 - 5.0 F (0 - 49%) 4.9 - 0 Score Delivery Style: Nonverbal Effectiveness Demonstrates ease and confidence through carefully maintained posture, poise, and facial expression.
 Uses continual eye contact.
-Body language demonstrates confidence through most of the presentation with careful posture, poise, and facial expression.
+Demonstrates confidence through most of the presentation with careful posture, poise, and facial expression.
 Uses fairly consistent eye contact.
-Body language at times demonstrates developing confidence in presenting content.
-At times uses posture, poise, and facial expression to support response.
+At times demonstrates developing confidence in presenting content.
+At times uses posture, poise, and facial expression to support presentation.
 Uses eye contact inconsistently.
-Body language shows lack of ease through poor posture, lack of poise, and lack of facial expression.
+Shows lack of ease in presenting through poor posture, lack of poise, and lack of facial expression.
 Uses poor to no eye contact.
-Communication Skills: Verbal Effectiveness Demonstrates a compassionate interest for the topic discussed.
+Delivery Style: Verbal Effectiveness Conveys passionate interest for the topic.
 Speaks naturally at a moderate rate with correct pronunciation, enunciation and volume.
 Uses few unnecessary pauses "ums".
 Makes no obvious grammatical errors.
+Uses cue cards or other supports effectively and does not read the presentation.
 Uses rich, precise, and varied vocabulary.
 Well-rehearsed and prepared.
-Conveys enthusiasm for the topic discussed.
+Conveys enthusiasm for the topic.
 Most of the time speaks clearly at a moderate rate with correct pronunciation, enunciation and volume.
 Uses few unnecessary pauses "ums".
 Makes few grammatical errors.
+Most of the time uses cue cards or other supports appropriately, without reading the presentation.
 Uses well-chosen and varied vocabulary.
 Demonstrates minimal enthusiasm for the topic.
 Speaks with some lack of clarity in pronunciation and enunciation with varying volume and rate of speech.
-Uses unnecessary pauses ("ums").
+Uses too many unnecessary pauses ("ums"), distracting from the presentation.
 Makes some grammatical errors.
-Uses limited vocabulary.
+Tends to not use cue cards effectively and mostly relies on reading the presentation.
+Uses ineffective vocabulary.
 No enthusiasm is conveyed for the topic Speech is unclear with poor enunciation and incorrect pronunciation.
 Volume and rate of speech are often inappropriate, making comprehension difficult.
 Uses too many unnecessary pauses "ums", making comprehension difficult.
 Makes frequent grammatical errors.
+Reads presentation.
 Uses inappropriate or simplistic vocabulary.

-Total Score out of 20:
+Total Score out of 40: